 American Indian Student Support Services

-Land Acknowledgement: We acknowledge that Arizona State University is built on the ancestral homelands of American Indian tribes who have inhabited this land for centuries, including the Akimel O’odham (Pima) and Pee Posh (Maricopa) peoples.
+Land Acknowledgement: We acknowledge that Arizona State University is built on the ancestral homelands of Indigenous communities who have inhabited this land for centuries, including the Akimel O’odham (Pima) and Pee Posh (Maricopa) peoples.
 We honor those who have stewarded this land throughout generations.

 AISSS provides services to all indigenous students to ensure they will successfully progress towards educational excellence and graduate to become self-reliant individuals who effectively give back to their families and communities.
 We provide warm, inclusive spaces which students like you have affectionately named “home away from home.”
 There are AISSS locations on all campuses where students study and relax, and Success Staff are available both on-campus and online to be there for you.